-Why no one is buying your digital products reason #2: Your product launch wasn’t strategic
+Reason #2: Your product launch wasn’t strategic

+Second up on my list of reasons why no one is buying your digital products is a lack of strategy behind your launch.
 A lot of people seem to think that a launch is just about creating a product and announcing that it is now available to purchase!

 But there’s so much more strategy to it than that.

 This is what my sales funnel looks like:

 Each element of that sales funnel has its own part to play in my product launch.
 And each element needs to be prepared and tested before the launch happens to make sure everything is running smoothly.